 7. Lenovo 330 Ideapad

-It is a new model from Lenovo that has the right ingredients required for running the programs related to architectural work.
-The powerful NVIDIA GeForce 940MX is definitely a plus feature that helps architects to complete their CAD designs effectively.
-The laptop has speed, vibrant graphics attractive metallic finish, and five hours of battery backup.
-You can enjoy the mesmerizing sound, thanks to Dolby audio dual audio speakers.
-You can work for a longer duration since it has an anti-glare screen to protect your eyes from screen radiations.
+It is a budget laptop for architects from Lenovo that has the right ingredients required for running programs related to architectural work.
+The powerful NVIDIA GeForce GTX 1650 is definitely a plus feature that helps architects to complete their CAD designs effectively.
+The laptop comes with a dual-channel thermal system that keeps the device cool even during heavy usage.
+You can work for a longer duration since it has an anti-glare screen to protect your eyes from screen radiation.

-Newer laptop models hardly come equipped with a DVD drive, nowadays.
-However, this one is equipped with it.
-Also, like the newest laptop models, this is not equipped with a touch screen and hence, lacks a good feature in that sense.
+This laptop model is upgradable and both RAM and SSD can be upgraded.
 Moreover, this model has a pretty basic and simple design when it comes to its build, which is again not that uplifting in nature when used.

 Pros: